 Role play in a call center interview

-You will play a call center operator, and the interviewer will play an angry customer, or a tired customer you should call to.
-The situation may vary, and it depends on the core business of the particular call center.
+You will play a call center operator, and the interviewer will play an angry customer, or a tired customer you should call to–or basically the customer.